 Here’s a very important truth: Our lives, as small and insignificant as we may believe they are, are the answers to a broken and beat-up world that is crying out for love, for justice, for kindness, for courage.

 Author J.R.R.
 Tolkien once wrote, “Such is of the course of deeds that move the wheels of the world: small hands do them because they must, while the eyes of the great are elsewhere.”

 Heromakers come in all shapes and sizes, from all races and genders and socio-economic and cultural and faith backgrounds.
 There are no restrictions on who can – and is – a heromaker.

 So why a Heromakers Movement now?
 Because our world needs it.
 And because you are one already, whether you realize it or not.

-Except it didn’t.
-Because even in the midst of the fear and panic and the loneliness and the sorrow, heroes emerged everywhere – those balancing work and home life, those fighting for justice for those most vulnerable, those seeking peace when none seemed possible.
+I’m not sure if you noticed, but in the midst of the fear and panic and the loneliness and the sorrow, heromakers from every walk of life emerged – those balancing work and home life, those fighting for justice for those most vulnerable, those seeking peace when none seemed possible.

 And I knew then that all of us have what’s needed inside of us to inspire others to be something and do something they never thought possible.